jdohertydev/higher-or-lower-v2/README.md

 ## Solved Bugs

 * When initiating a game after clicking 'play now', the word 'incorrect' always appeared.
 This was due to the event listener logging a click and starting a turn.
-To fix this, I created a new function called `initEventListeners` with an `onActionBtnClick` specifically to load the game first.
+To fix this, I created a new function with an `onActionBtnClick` specifically to load the game first.

 ## Unfixed Bugs
 * There are no unfixed bugs in this project.